Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 Part of traveling in any country is experiencing things that you aren’t familiar with and realizing you can’t expect common practices to be the same as at home.

 In Mexico, it is fairly common in some areas to have protests and unfortunately, museums, monuments, and roads can be closed without notice.
-And places don’t update their websites so if you Google the museum or attraction it may say it is open when it isn’t.

 I really only encountered protests in Oaxaca and Mexico City but you may encounter them in other cities too.